 As fossil fuel companies debate over oil production, natural gas has replaced coal as the primary electricity power generating fuel in the U.S. Wind and Solar are the major source of new power generation, replacing both coal and gas as the preferred economic choice.

 Meanwhile GM and Ford are discontinuing their sedans in favor of SUVs and pickups.
 The artificially low gasoline prices are the result of heavily subsidized fossil fuel corporations.
 At some point that bubble is going to burst.
-With existing technology that can produce the new Tesla Roadster, just where to you see the automotive economy in 10 years?
+With existing technology that can produce the new Tesla Roadster.
+Just where do you see the automotive economy in 10 years; gas or zooming away on clean, efficient electricity?

 Image Credit: Tech Insider